bezzad/Downloader/README.md

 ---

-## When does Downloader fail to download in multiple chunks?
+## When does the Downloader fail to download in multiple chunks?

 ### Content-Length:
 If your URL server does not provide the file size in the response header (`Content-Length`).
 The Downloader cannot split the file into multiple parts and continues its work with one chunk.

 ### Accept-Ranges:
-If the server return `Accept-Ranges: none` in the responses header then that means the server does not support download in range and the Downloader cannot use multiple chunking and continues its work with one chunk.
+If the server returns `Accept-Ranges: none` in the responses header then that means the server does not support download in range and the Downloader cannot use multiple chunking and continues its work with one chunk.

 ### Content-Range: